Fireside

 is important.
 We will talk about it more in

 time.
-For now, let me say that those people defined as
+For now, those people defined as

 "Israelites" were Jesus' "own" people spoken of in John 1, "...He came to His own and His own